 If you are craving lamb, Kleftiko is a perfect suggestion for you.
 This food steeped in the history of Greece when it was associated with the war against the Ottomans of the Klepths.
 And its name also comes from here.

 These people cooked lamb and goat they had stolen in an underground furnace to avoid detection by the enemy because the aroma would not escape.
-The delicious and attractive lamp piece will make you unable to take your eyes off.
+The delicious and attractive lamb meat will make you unable to take your eyes off.

 Learn all fantastic information about the Kleftiko.